• Skip to primary navigation

 • Now carefully drizzle the remaining butter mixture over your potatoes letting the butter and cream mixture fill the well you just made.

-• Sprinkle with your remaining chives.
+• Sprinkle with your chives.

 To serve